What Percent Of Customers Leave Reviews

 How quickly should I respond to negative reviews?

 Short answer: Fast.
-Customers expect a timely response—ideally within 72 hours.
-Prompt, empathetic responses can turn negative experiences into retention wins.
+Ideally within 72 hours.
+Empathetic responses can turn negative experiences into retention wins.

 Conclusion

 Knowing what percent of customers leave reviews helps set realistic benchmarks, but the real leverage comes from turning review collection into a retention engine.
-By streamlining the review experience, timing requests well, rewarding participation through loyalty, and showcasing media-rich social proof, merchants can increase submission rates, improve conversion, and drive sustainable growth.
+By streamlining the experience, timing requests well, and rewarding participation through loyalty, you can drive sustainable growth.

 FAQ